 Because running around new cities sounds awesome in theory, yet I make excuses.
 In Southeast Asia the footpaths are too broken, back in New Zealand, it’s too cold and now in Barcelona, there are too many traffic lights.
 Excuses, excuses.

 We don’t like these excuses, so here is best travel workout equipment that I’ve decided could be added to my bag.
-The skipping rope is in there, but again, I find excuses and could just do handstands instead.

 Hand Grip Strengthener

 Hand grip can make you feel weak.
 You hold things throughout the day yet you’d be surprised how little pressure we use to do regular things.
 It’s a great travel exercise as you can multitask this exercise without sweating much.

 - It’ll be easier to carry your luggage!